ethz-adrl/ifopt/README.md

     $ make test

 This should solve the [example problem](test/ex_problem.h) with your installed solver.
-You can also execute these manually by running e.g.
+Assume you have [IPOPT] installed, you can also run this manually by running the executable

     $ ./ifopt/test/ipopt_test